Breast Cancer Screening using the PET Scan

 What is a PET scan?

 PET stands for Positron Emission Tomography and is an imaging test that allows doctors to check for disease in your body.
-The scan uses radioactive tracers in special dye.
+The scan uses radioactive tracers in a special dye.

 Specialist radiologists inject these tracers into a vein in your arm.
 The organs and tissue of the body absorb the radioactive dye.
 Once the PET scanner highlights these tracers the doctor can see how well your organs and tissues are working.